chemeng444/chemeng444.github.io/ProjectDescription.md

 * Comparison between the (111) surface and the M<sub>13</sub> cluster
 * Analysis of rate as a function of the temperature

-In addition, you may wish to address the following questions:
+Beyond these points, you may discuss anything you find interesting.
+Here are some ideas:

 * Do the reaction intermediates (adsorbates) show the same dependence on surface site or surface termination?
 * What are other factors that can affect adsorbate-metal interaction?